HubLot/vim-gromacs/README.rst

 To use macros, you need to allow filetype plugins : "filetype plugin on" in your *.vimrc*.

 (If you want to have gromacs macros always allowed, move gromacs.vim from  *~/.vim/ftplugin* to *~/.vim/plugin*)

+To autocomplete a keyword in a mdp or a top/itp file, start typing your word and press Ctrl+N.

 Usage